LukasFlorian/T1000/main.typ

 == Dataset Description <dataset>

 The experimental evaluation employs five complementary thermal datasets that collectively provide comprehensive coverage of diverse infrared imaging scenarios and human detection challenges.
-The strategic selection of these datasets addresses the fundamental objective of creating a robust, generalizable detection system capable of operating across varying environmental conditions, camera configurations, and thermal imaging scenarios that are representative of real-world surveillance applications.
+The strategic selection of these datasets addresses the fundamental objective of creating a robust, generalizable detection system capable of operating across varying environmental conditions, camera configurations, and thermal imaging scenarios that are representative of real-world surveillance applications. @dataset-metadata-table provides a general overview of the different datasets.

 #figure(
   caption: [Comprehensive thermal dataset specifications and characteristics],